15 Best Web Hosting Services (Compared, Tested & Reviewed) in 2023

 |8.
 1&1 IONOS||Custom-Built||10||Unlimited||✓||X||Free||X||X||✓||✓||✓||✓||X||X||✓|

 |11.
 DigitalOcean||–||25||1 TB||X||X||Free||X||✓||✓||✓||X||✓||X||X||✓|

-How to Choose The Best Web Hosting (10 Useful Tips)
+How to Choose The Best Web Hosting in 2023 (10 Useful Tips)

 1. Look at load time and uptime

 Both load time and uptime are of great importance because they help to determine your site’s performance quality.
 The two metrics also affect traffic and have an influence on the overall revenue of your website too.

 Uptime is essentially the total time for which your site runs without facing any problems.
 On the contrary, downtime is the time for which your site is unavailable to customers.
 So, the longer your website stays down, the more money you lose.

 Meanwhile, with slow load time, your site’s bounce rate will increase exponentially.
 No one wants to wait for more than a few seconds for the page to load, especially if they’re using a mobile device.
 Therefore, you need to ensure that both uptime and load times are good.

 A lot of services have a low starting price, but to be able to avail of that, you must prepay for up to three years.
 And after the introductory time ends, they increase the pricing.
 Similarly, the renewal price can be up to four times greater than the initial price.
 So while the pricing, in the beginning, might look great, the total cost, in the end, can stack up to be quite high, so one must be careful about that.